jimmyray9/essay2html/README.md

 # essay2html
-Taking essays and highlighting words from a list or group of list that get highlighted in the html
+Taking group of essays in txt format and highlight the words from a list or group of lists and puts in an html file- one for each txt file.